Willow Class 2019 - 2020

 To write meaningful narratives selecting appropriate vocabulary and sentences that begin to show an awareness of the reader

 Some of our reading targets are:

-To decode unfamiliar words using blending as the prime approach but without too much overt sounding out loud
+To decode longer, unfamiliar words using segmenting and blending as the prime approach but without too much overt sounding out loud

 To accurately read words of two or more syllables

-To begin to read accurately and fluently without needing to overtly sound out words
+To begin to read accurately and fluently without undue hesitation

 During reading, to be able to check that the text makes sense and then correct inaccurate reading

-To discuss the sequence of events and predict what might happen next, giving reasons why we think that
+To discuss the sequence of events and predict what might happen next, giving reasons to explain our predictions

 To make inferences on the basis of what is being said or done